nci/scores/docs/maintainer.md

 2. Run the unit tests
 3. Prepare the merge request in github (do not do a rebase merge to main -- do a regular merge commit)
 4. Check readthedocs rebuilds correctly, including manually checking the version number looks right
+5. Perform the merge to main
+6. Build a new environment and perform basic testing on main
+7. Update github with a tagged release
+7. Prepare the package files (see below)
-5. Prepare the PyPI update (should move to a Github Action)
+8. Prepare the PyPI update (should move to a Github Action)
-6. Perform the PyPI update (should move to a Github Action)
+9. Perform the PyPI update (should move to a Github Action)

-### Creating the Package Files Locally
+### Test the new main branch

 1. Create a new virtual environment
 2. Make sure you check out the 'main' branch'
-3. Install scores[all] and scores[maintainer]
+3. Install scores[all]
 4. Run the tests again, just for surety

+### Updating GitHub with a tagged release
+1. Go click on the "releases" area of the front page
+2. Follow the 'create release' workflow, and create a tag at the same time

+### Creating the Package Files Locally
+1. Install scores[maintainer]
+2. Run pytest again
-5. Run 'hatch build'.
+3. Run 'hatch build'.
 This will make the release files (sdist and wheel).

 ### Updating PyPI Manually
 6. Run python3 -m keyring --disable